-Net change for the removal of pension contributions and the addition of IAS19 Employee Benefits related income and expenditure; for services this represents the removal of employer pension contributions made by the Council as allowed by statute and the replacement with current service costs and past service costs, for Other income and expenditure is the net interest on the defined benefit liability as charged to the Comprehensive income & expenditure statement.
+Net change for the removal of pension contributions and the addition of IAS19 Employee Benefits related income and expenditure;

+For services this represents the removal of employer pension contributions made by the Council as allowed by statute and the replacement with current service costs and past service costs.

+For financing & investment income and expenditure is the net interest on the defined benefit liability as charged to the Comprehensive income & expenditure statement.